Chouffe/cryogen-blog/resources/templates/md/posts/2016-03-03-mandelbrot-set.md

 <script src="/posts/js/mandelbrot.js"></script>
 <script>mandelbrot.core.init();</script>

+The code is fully available on [my github](https://github.com/Chouffe/fractals).
+Feel free to explore the code and explore your own fractal objects.

 ## The End

 The Mandelbrot Set is a very simple yet sophisticated mathematical object that derives from very simple rules.
 I'd like to generate other fractal objects (Julia, Sierpinski Gasket) in a next project.